tylainej/mystery-word-game/readme.md

 **##Motivation**

 I chose this game because of my love for word puzzles and I thought this would be a game I could enjoy.
-I like that my game is a simple and basic word game and you can guess what the word is, it's simple but addicting.
+I like that the game is simple and basic word game and you can guess what the word is, it's simple but addicting.

-I am happy that I got the words to the correct position using Reg Exp was new but I got some help with it and was able to successfully allow the user letter to slowly reveal the word without giving away the whole word at the same time.
+The words are positioned using Reg Exp and allow the users' selected letter to be revealed one by one the word without giving away the whole word at the same time.

 ##ScreenShots